Gary E. Stevenson

 Gary Evan Stevenson (born August 6, 1955) is an American religious leader and former businessman who is a member of the Quorum of the Twelve Apostles of the Church of Jesus Christ of Latter-day Saints.
 He served previously as the church's Presiding Bishop and was the fourteenth man to serve in that position.
 He has been a general authority of the church since 2008.
 Stevenson was appointed to the Quorum of the Twelve Apostles in October 2015.
-Currently, he is the tenth most senior apostle in the church.
+Currently, he is the ninth most senior apostle in the church.

-Early life
+Early life, education, and career

 Stevenson was born in Ogden, Utah, and was raised primarily in the state's Cache Valley area.
 He was an missionary for the church in the Japan Fukuoka Mission in the mid-1970s.
-After this, he attended the Jon M. Huntsman School of Business, at Utah State University (USU).
+He then attended Utah State University (USU), graduating in 1977 with a bachelor's degree in business administration.

-Prior to his call as a general authority, Stevenson worked as the chief operating officer of ICON Health & Fitness.
+In 1977, while a student at USU, Stevenson co-founded the exercise equipment company ICON Health & Fitness (now iFIT Health & Fitness).
+He served as the president and chief operating officer of the company.
+By the 1990s, ICON had become a major American manufacturer and marketer of fitness equipment, with well-known product lines such as NordicTrack and ProForm.
+Stevenson resigned from the company in 2008 upon his calling as an LDS general authority.
 He has also served on the Marriott School of Management National Advisory Council and the Utah State University Foundation Board.